diskerror/Typed/README.md

 * OMIT\_EMPTY: null or empty members are omitted to shrink storage or transmission needs.
 * OMIT\_RESOURCE: resource IDs are meaningless for transmitted data.
-* OMIT\_ID: a top level member with the name "\_id" is assumed to be intended to be a Mongo primary key and this option tells us to omit it from the saved object forcing MongoDB to automatically create a BSON ObjectId.
+* OMIT\_ID: a top level member with the name "\_id" is assumed to be intended as a Mongo primary key and this option tells us to omit it from the saved object forcing MongoDB to automatically create a BSON ObjectId.
 * KEEP\_JSON\_EXPR: objects of type *Zend\Json\Expr* remain untouched.
 * TO\_BSON\_DATE: conversion of all objects with a *DateTime* lineage to *MongoDB\BSON\UTCDateTime* with all times assumed to be UTC. *MongoDB\BSON\UTCDateTime* objects will remain untouched.
-* NO\_CAST\_BSON\_ID: pass the data in "\_id" as is.
+* NO\_CAST\_BSON\_ID: pass the data in "\_id" as is and not cast to *ObjectId*.

 ### getArrayOptions & setArrayOptions
 These manage the usage of the options for how these classes are converted to an array.